🔼The name Amraphel in the Bible

 Since the battle of Israel against Babylon was predominantly an intellectual one (Israel stood no chance militarily), the great law-giver of Babylon could certainly have been known to the Jews as "one who darkens counsel".
 Apparently this phrase was common in the Hebraic expressive jargon.
 In Job 38:2, the Lord answers Job out of a whirlwind and says, "Who is this that darkens counsel by words without knowledge?" (also see Numbers 12:8 and Psalm 78:2).

-The name Amraphel can mean One That Darkens Counsel, or in the words of Gesenius (endorsed by Jones' Dictionary of Old Testament Proper Names): One That Speaks Of Dark Things.
+The name Amraphel can mean One That Darkens Counsel, or in the words of Alfred Jones (Dictionary of Old Testament Proper Names): One That Speaks Of Dark Things.

 NOBSE Study Bible Name List appears to go with the good old Powerful People, but that explanation is difficult to defend.
 BDB Theological Dictionary refrains from trying to explain the name Amraphel.